adinur21/ukk/README.md

 })
 ```

-Use these commandt to create database and create table
+Use these command to create database and create table
 ```bash
   # create database
   CREATE DATABASE (database_name);